armadaproject/armada-spark/README.md

 To build the images, run the "scripts/createImage.sh" script.

-That script requires the following config:
+That script requires config similiar to the following:
 ```
 SPARK_HOME=../spark
 IMAGE_NAME=testing